FOCUS ON SYMPATHETIC DENERVATION

 Anatomical and procedural determinants of catheter-based renal denervation.
 S Ewen, C Ukena, T Luscher et al. Cardiovasc Revasc Med.
 2016 Oct - Nov;17(7):474-479. doi: 10.1016/j.carrev.2016.08.004.

-Twelve Week Safety and Efficacy of a Novel Extravascular Bi-lateral Renal Denervation Device in a Porcine Model at Nominal Dose.
+Twenty Four Week Safety and Efficacy of a Novel Extravascular Renal Denervation Device in a Porcine Model at an Elevated Temperature Setting.
 Chang Wook Jeong, Jay Budrewicz, John H. Keating, Misty Williams-Fritze, Peter Markham, Rami Tzafriri.
-Presented at TCT, October 27-30, 2024, Washington, DC.
+Presented at CRT 2025, March 8-11, 2025, Washington, DC.

-Extravascular RDN, using HyperQure™ RDN System, (DeepQure Inc., Seoul, Republic of Korea), which circumferentially wraps the renal artery, was tested in pigs.
+Extravascular RDN, using HyperQure™ RDN System, (DeepQure Inc., Seoul, Republic of Korea), which circumferentially wraps the renal artery, was tested in pigs at nominal dose (50oC/70sec) and exhibited good acute and chronic safety in the porcine model.
+Here we evaluate the 24 week effects of this device after RDN at elevated temperatures in the same model.
 All treatments achieved the highest average acute performance scores with no observed post-treatment arterial injuries or spasms.
-Extravascular RDN of large and small arteries via laparoscopic access was shown to be safe and efficacious in pigs.
-Extravascular RDN devices can overcome the limits of catheter-based RDN, improving efficacy and reducing the percentage of non-responders.
+All animals exhibited good health.
+Extravascular RDN of large and small arteries at elevated temperatures via laparoscopic access was safe and efficacious in pigs.

 Sympathetic Denervation News: